-How To Optimize Checkout Page On Mobiles
+How To Optimize Checkout Page On Mobiles in Magento 2

 The use of mobiles for online shopping now using digital wallets, online payment methods is increasing with impressive speed.
 Until 2019, the number of mobile phone users is forecasted to reach 4.68 billion worldwide (The Statistics Portal).
 Moreover, recent data from Forbes suggests that more than 64% of e-commerce shoppers make purchases via their mobile.
 Besides the convenience, however, using mobile in shopping especially in the checkout process has some disadvantages since the size of mobiles screen is pretty small and hard to show all the information on one page.
 Hence, optimization for checkout page is exceptionally crucial to any e-commerce business since it affects directly to your store’s revenue.
 In this blog, Mageplaza would like to list you some helpful tips to optimize customers’ experience on your site and thus boost your sales significantly.

 - Why Must E-shops Optimize Their Mobile Checkout Page?

 - Eight Useful Tips For Optimization Checkout Page On Mobile